-So what is meant by the term ‘business flexibility’?
+So, first things first.
+What is meant by the term ‘business flexibility’?
 Four key aspects are; adaptability, agility (pivoting), resilience and options management.

 At the next level down, what is meant by the term ‘business resilience’?
 Four key aspects are; protection, durability (wear and tear), human determination (grit) and healing rate (to bounce back).